Ella Mae McIntosh Obituary (2021) Kearney Hub

 She married Ralph McIntosh on Aug.
 10, 1952.

-Survivors include her husband Ralph; son Lonnie McIntosh of Grand Island; daughter Connie Lentz of Ainsworth; brothers, Mervin Scofield of David City, Kenneth Scofield of Oceanside, California, and Ronnie Scofield of Verdigre; five grandchildren; and nine great-grandchildren.
+Survivors include her husband Ralph; son, Lonnie McIntosh of Grand Island; daughter, Connie Lentz of Ainsworth; three brothers, Mervin Scofield of David City, Kenneth Scofield of Oceanside, California, Ronnie Scofield of Verdigre; five grandchildren; and nine great-grandchildren.